mdingena/breakers-guild/services.md

 The Breakers Guild represents both member and affiliate ship-breakers.
 Contracts will be dealt with on a per-case basis, but while the Guild has skilled members, realistically most contracts are fulfilled by its affiliates.

+## Certification

+The Guild oversees a range of [breaker certification degrees](/certification) to ensure safe execution of salvaging operations.
+[Enroll today to become certified!](https://robertsspaceindustries.com/orgs/BREAKER)

 ## Salvage

-Our primary service is **salvaging** vehicles wrecked by the perils of deep space.
+Our primary commercial service is **salvaging** vehicles wrecked by the perils of deep space.
 This includes:

 * towing immobilised vehicles
 * siphoning fuel, oxygen and water